 Hours Spent Reading: too many.

 Ultimate Conclusion: I want to go to bed tonight and forget that this book exists.
 Burning Wild was basically a long, sexualized episode of Animorphs, only less interesting.
 I can't think of anyone to whom I would recommend this book, except for maybe someone intent upon spending the rest of their life erasing several graphic passages describing mating leopard-people from their head.
 If that sounds like you, then you can pick up your very own version of Burning Wild right here.
+If my foray into the bowels of literature could end with Burning Wild, I think I could die happy, enlightened by my new worldview as a shape-shifter sympathizer.
+As it is, I've got to prepare myself for yet another lackluster experience next week, this time in the form of Patricia Briggs' Hunting Ground.

 So it goes.
 Wish me luck, people.
 I'm doing this for you.